masseygeo/GrainPy/docs/starting/fundamentals.rst

    # list or tuple of complete paths to files
    files = ['path to file 1', ..., 'path to file n']

-   # compile data from file(s), cumulative proportions, and statistics
+   # compile data, cumulative proportions, and statistics from file(s)
    var = GrainSizeDist(files)
    var.data()
    var.datacp()